davideiori1/kubernetes-bydoing/OKD/azure-okd4.9-installation.md

 -  DNS Domain: vs DNS Zone: Whilst domain is a logical division, a zone is a physical division of the DNS name space.
 Usually you have a 1:1 relationship between a Domain and its Zone.
 - Domain name registar: A company from which you can buy a public domain name it is known, i.e. addressable, from the top level domains (TLD);
 - Sub-zone: In DNS Infrastructure, name resolution works hierarchically:
   - .                          : root domain name
   - me.                        : top level domain
-  - learningk8s.me. :first level domain
+  - learningk8s.me.            : first level domain
   - azure.learningk8s.me.      : second level domain (for example, this is a sub-domain (zone) of the level above!)
   - app1.azure.learningk8s.me. : NS record

 Every single domain, has it own DNS serve(s) which are **authoritative**, that is, they know how to resolve a specific zone and, when they do not, at least they forward you to DNS Server **delegated** for that domain (zone).